California weighs shift to 32-hour work week for larger companies

 Job killer?

-The proposed law would cover about 2,600 companies in California, or about one-fifth of the state's employers, according to the Employment Development Department.
+The proposed law would cover about 2,600 companies in California, or about one-fifth of the state's workforce, according to the Employment Development Department.

 The California Chamber of Commerce called it a "job killer," saying it would make hiring more expensive and lead to a drop in jobs in California.